jakobnissen/jakobnissen.github.io/posts/badjulia.md

 This means that, to implement an iterator, you need to implement `iterate(x)` and `iterate(x, state)`.
 It should return `nothing` when the iteration is done, and `(i, next_state)` when it still has elements.
 By the way, you _also_ need to implement a few traits, which Julia does not warn you about if you forget, or implement them wrongly.
 But [I gripe about that elsewhere](#abstract_interfaces_are_unenforced_and_undiscoverable).

 So: Why is it like that?
-One of the reason it was designed like that is that it makes the `iterate` function and the iterator itself _stateless_, since the state is stored in the local variable passed as an argument to the `iterate` function.
+Well, [I'm not the only one to wonder](https://mikeinnes.github.io/2020/06/04/iterate.html).
+At least one of the reasons it was designed like that is that it makes the `iterate` function and the iterator itself _stateless_, since the state is stored in the local variable passed as an argument to the `iterate` function.
 It means you can't have bugs like this Python bug:

 ```python
 >>> iter = (i+1 for i in range(3))